Community Safety Survey

 French: https://www.surveymonkey.com/r/CommunitySafetySurveyFR

-• Community safety is a shared responsibility.
-Understanding the experiences and priorities of residents helps ensure the Service's efforts remain responsive to the needs of the communities we serve.
-The survey will help identify emerging issues and opportunities to strengthen prevention and engagement.
+Community safety is a shared responsibility.
+Understanding the experiences and priorities of community members helps ensure the Service's efforts remain responsive to the needs of the communities we serve.

 • Anyone who lives, works, attends school, or spends significant time in Niagara is encouraged to participate.